lightning-framework/lightning/README.md

 # Lightning

 An experimental light-weight web framework for Java that expands on the Spark framework.

-The philosophy behind it is simple: to maximize developer productivity by making application development as convenient as possible.
+The primary goal of this framework is to provide the convenience of PHP-style save-and-refresh development while enabling developers to leverage the type-safety and speed of Java.

+The secondary goal of this framework is to make learning web development simple for beginners by having expressive yet simple APIs and powerful error reporting.

+This framework was written for use in a course I taught at Rice University.

 # Features

   - Built-in distributed sessions
-  - Built-in auth, users, groups, and permissions
+  - Built-in authentication and user management (groups and permissions in-progress)
   - Built-in templating with Freemarker
-  - Built-in SQL support
+  - Built-in MySQL support (JOOQ coming soon)
   - Built-in email support
   - Built-in SSL support
   - Built-in support for CAS authentication
   - Built-in support for websockets
   - Built-in support for HTTP multipart
-  - Built-in validator for forms
+  - Built-in validator for POST/GET parameters
   - Built-in security features
     - Passwords are encrypted with BCrypt
     - Cookies are signed and verified with HMAC
-    - Only hashes stored in the database, period
+    - Only hashes stored in the database
   - Powerful debug mode
-    - Develop without ever restarting the server
+    - **Develop without ever restarting the server** (PHP-style save and refresh)
-    - Detailed in-browser stack traces on errors
+    - **Detailed in-browser stack traces on errors**
   - Intelligent annotation-based routing and filters
   - Powerful type-safe HTTP abstractions